Can You Become More Creative?

 The easiest stimulation for creativity is problem solving.
 Let your mind wander to all sorts of crazy places thinking about things that you don’t prefer, or things that need improvement, or things that make you frustrated.
 (Note, it’s “things”, not “people” that make you frustrated.)
 Just like talents with music or art or mathematics, creativity may well be a bias in our DNA, but also just like music or art or mathematics, even those that don’t have a natural talent can learn it.

 Let your mind wander, and keep it wandering.
 When you come up with one solution, keep on thinking of more.
 The first ideas may be the best, but they may not.
-Keep wandering to other ideas.
+Keep wandering to other ideas, or mutations of the things you are already thinking about.

 What Do You Think About Creativity?